Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Experiments

 \subsection{Real Data}

-In this part, we apply the MRE-NC algorithm to the task of classifying images of digits in the MNIST dataset.
-We employed an ensemble learning technique to build a model at the server side.
+In this part, we apply the MRE-NC algorithm to the task of classifying images of digits in the MNIST dataset \cite{lecun1998mnist}.
+We employed an ensemble learning technique \cite{shalev2014understanding} to build a model at the server side.
 In ensemble learning, we train a set of models, commonly called weak learners, that perform slightly better than random guess.
 Afterwards, a strong model can be built based on the models through different techniques such as boosting, stacking, or even picking the weak learner with the best performance.
 In this experiment, we obtained a collection of weak learners by running multiple instances of MRE-NC algorithm in parallel and then selected the one which has the lowest estimated empirical loss.
 More specifically, we assumed that each machine has access to $n=10$ random samples from MNIST dataset.
 Furthermore, for each image $X\in \mathbb{R}^{28\times 28}$, residing in each machine, that machine splits $X$ horizontally or vertically at pixel $p\in \{7, 14, 21\}$ into two parts, computes the average values of pixels in each part, and finally scales these average values into the range $[0,100]$.
 Let $(Z_1^{h,p},Z_2^{h,p})$ and $(Z_1^{v,p},Z_2^{v,p})$ be the resulted values for the horizontal or vertical split at pixel $p$, respectively.
-We considered the model $h(Z)=sigmoid(\theta_1^TZ+\theta_2)$, where $\theta_1\in\mathbb{R}^2$, $\theta_2\in \mathbb{R}$, and $Z$ is the sample obtained after pre-processing at the machine as described above for any horizontal or vertical split.
-We considered the cross-entropy loss function and trained six models by executing MRE-NC algorithm on the data obtained from each horizontal/vertical split at pixel $p\in \{7, 14, 21\}$.
-At the server side, the model was selected with the minimum $\hat{F}$.
-In our experiments, we considered images of only two digits $3$ and $4$ and tried to classify them\footnote{We selected these two digits because the six models had a wide range of performance on them in terms of accuracy.
-This leads to an improved performance of the ensemble learning.}.
+We considered the model $h(Z)=sigmoid(\theta_1^TZ+\theta_2)$, where $sigmoid(x)=1/(1+\exp(-x))$, $\theta_1\in\mathbb{R}^2$, $\theta_2\in \mathbb{R}$, and $Z$ is the sample obtained after pre-processing at the machine as described above for any horizontal or vertical split.
+We considered the cross-entropy loss function (see page 72 in \cite{goodfellow2016deep}) and trained six models by executing MRE-NC algorithm on the data obtained from each horizontal/vertical split at pixel $p\in \{7, 14, 21\}$.
+At the server side, the model with the minimum $\hat{F}$ was selected.
+In our experiments, we considered images of only two digits $3$ and $4$ and tried to classify them\footnote{We considered a binary classification problem in our experiment, and any pair of digits with different shapes can be chosen for the considered task.
+Herein, we picked the two digits 3 and 4 that are different in shape, and the six weak learners have a wide range of performance in terms of accuracy on these two digits.}.
 Fig. \ref{Fig:MRE:Real}, depicts the true $F(\hat{\theta})$ and the error in classification averaged over $10$ instances of the problem.
 As can be seen, both metrics decrease as the number of machines increases.
 Moreover, these metrics approach the optimal values corresponding to the centralized solution in which the server has access to the entire data.